A Filmmaker Who Captured the 1980s on Screen

-While he enjoyed the popularity his films had among the teenage audience, John Hughes wanted to prove that he could create films for general audiences, and in 1987 he wrote, directed, and produced the majorly successful “Planes, Trains and Automobiles,” with Steven Martin and John Candy in the leading roles.
+While he enjoyed the popularity his films had among the teenage audience, John Hughes wanted to prove that he could create films for general audiences.
+In 1987 he wrote, directed, and produced the majorly successful “Planes, Trains and Automobiles”.
+It starred Steven Martin and John Candy in the leading roles.

 The decade closed with his 1989 films “Uncle Buck” and “Christmas Vacation,” the second sequel to his earlier “Vacation” hit.

 He would go on to create the successful 1990s movies “Home Alone” and “Beethoven,” although his last film as a director was 1991’s flop “Curly Sue.”

 For reasons known only to himself, he occasionally used the pen name Edmond Dantès.
 It’s the name of the lead character in the classic novel “The Count of Monte Cristo.”

 Hughes preferred to stay out of the spotlight.
 He rarely granted interviews, much to the frustration of the media, who attempted to talk with the creator of so many successful films.
 Additionally, he could be somewhat difficult to work with.
 Especially if the actors whose film careers he arguably started declined to be in one of his later films.
 Molly Ringwald told the New York Times that Hughes could hold a grudge “for decades”.
 He shunned her after she turned down a role in his 1987 film “Some Kind of Wonderful.”
 Anthony Michael Hall also had all communication with Hughes cut off after turning down roles in “Pretty in Pink” and “Ferris Bueller.”